 My waffle experience

 I admit, I didn’t have a lot of experience making waffles.
-We don’t have a waffle iron (our grill doesn’t have the option and I don’t like have a piece of equipment that can only do waffles).
-So most of my experience in making waffles was in American hotels with a hot breakfast where the waffles are about the only hot thing…
+We don’t have a waffle iron (our grill doesn’t have the option and I don’t like having a piece of equipment that can only do waffles).
+So most of my experience in making waffles was in American hotels with that hotel-waffle-maker that simply can’t go wrong.

 Is it necessary to flip the iron when making waffles?